Edwardsburgh/Cardinal: The Front

 Two schools operated along The Front serving the community's students.
 According to an 1851 census, a schoolhouse was located west of Cardinal on property belonging to the McIlmoyle family.
 Little is known about the school, except for that it was purchased in 1853 and closed sometime before the end of the 1800s; it is likely after 1872 the schools in Cardinal began to serve the students from this schoolhouse.
-During the mid-1800s when school sections were divided, S.S. #3 North Channel School served many of the students from The Front.
+During the mid-1800s when school sections were divided, S.S.
+No. 3 North Channel School served many of the students from The Front.
 North Channel School opened in 1845, however little records exist regarding the early history of the school.
 The building was replaced in 1876 by a structure described as primitive and unattractive, having been left unpainted; the building was only around for a few months before being destroyed by arson.
 A new school was constructed as a replacement shortly after; the new school was described as meticulously kept and remained in operation until the mid-1900s.

 In the 1930s, a small coal business operated along Empire-Hannah Road.
 Coal was stockpiled here and sold locally; the small company was eventually bought out and the remaining coal was sent to Ottawa by train until stocks were depleted and the company folded.
 In the 1950s, the community saw a boom in prosperity with the construction of the Saint Lawrence Seaway, and Highway 2 became a main commercial and tourist route.
 As tourists were common and workers from the construction project were seeking temporary accommodations, during this time, numerous tourist cabins or other roadside sleeping accommodations were in operating along The Front.
 Additionally, three service stations were located between Johnstown and Cardinal, selling fuel and repairing vehicles.
 A general store was opened to serve the workers as well as the tourists, which closed upon the Seaway's completion.

 By the mid-1900s, The Front was decreasingly dependent on agriculture and many large farms were subsequently divided into smaller lots for constructing family homes; many homes have been constructed along Highway 2 sporadically since this time.
 Presently, the community which was once referred to as The Front consists of a strip of mainly residential properties stretching for many kilometres from Johnstown to Cardinal along the highway.
 Many old homes, barns and former businesses built by the early settlers during the late 18th and early 19th centuries are still standing and occupied, however there are also many which have been demolished or replaced.
 The Front is a designation rarely used today to describe the area, having fallen into disuse some time ago.